 The schedule for the first-term, full-time traditional student is established by the Registrar and is usually comprised of three general education courses, one programspecific course, and The Central Penn Experience.
 Future schedules are the primary responsibility of the student.
-Students can seek input from their College Advisor.
-Registration for returning students is accessible online at my.centralpenn.edu.
+Registration for returning students is accessible online at my. centralpenn.edu.
 Students are advised to keep proper degree-audit records.
-After the three-week online registration period, all registrations must have financial clearance from the Business office (this is the responsibility of the student).
+After the threeweek online registration period, all registrations must have financial clearance from the Business office (this is the responsibility of the student).